vzaffalon/vzaffalon/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I have a bachelors degree in Computer Engineering at the University of Brasilia.\
-🌱 &nbsp;I'm on track for learning more about Functional Programming, Systems Design, and Cloud Architecture.\
 ✉️ &nbsp;You can shoot me an email at zaffalonvictor@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1VKocw9azIqsR3UpdFYz6YYtJdWrVoutf/view) for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>